-I advise my coaching clients to not begin dating after divorce or thinking about a new relationship until they have recovered from the old relationship…the one they have just extracted themselves from.
+I advise my coaching clients not to begin dating after divorce or thinking about a new relationship until they have recovered from the old relationship…the one they have just extracted themselves from.

 The emotional upheaval you feel during and after divorce is an opportunity to grow as a person.
 Consider the first year after your divorce a time-out that offers you to sow the seeds of your self-development.
 A time in which you give yourself the opportunity to emerge from the experience of divorce knowing yourself better and feel stronger and more enthusiastic about what the future holds.